embeshi/datapulse/backend/docs/TechnicalImplementation.md

-# DataWeave AI: Technical Implementation Details
+# DataWeave AI: A Technical Solution for Conversational Data Analysis

 **Version:** 1.0
 **Date:** 2025-04-15

-## 1. Introduction
+## 1. Introduction: The DataWeave AI Solution

-DataWeave AI is a conversational data analysis system designed to bridge the gap between natural language user queries and structured database interactions.
-It employs a multi-agent architecture powered by Large Language Models (LLMs) to understand user intent, plan analyses, generate SQL queries, validate their feasibility, execute them against a database, and interpret the results back into natural language.
-A key design principle is incorporating user oversight, particularly through an explicit SQL review step, to enhance trust and reliability.
+DataWeave AI presents an innovative solution for conversational data analysis, designed to empower users to interact with structured databases using natural language.
+By employing a sophisticated multi-agent architecture powered by Large Language Models (LLMs), DataWeave AI translates user intent into actionable insights.
+The system intelligently plans analyses, generates and validates SQL queries, executes them securely, and interprets the results into clear, understandable language.
+A cornerstone of the DataWeave AI solution is its emphasis on user control and trust, achieved through a transparent workflow that includes an explicit SQL review step before execution.

-This document provides a technical overview of the current implementation, addressing its design, complexity, practicality, and future potential.
+This document details the technical architecture, capabilities, and future potential of the DataWeave AI solution.

 ## 2. Originality and Creativity